pydata/xarray/README.rst

 See the License for the specific language governing permissions and limitations under the License.

+xarray bundles portions of pandas, NumPy and Seaborn, all of which are available under a "3-clause BSD" license:
+- pandas: setup.py
+- NumPy: xarray/core/npcompat.py
+- Seaborn: _determine_cmap_params in xarray/core/plot/utils.py

+xarray also bundles portions of CPython, which is available under the "Python Software Foundation License" in xarray/core/pycompat.py.

-xarray includes portions of pandas, NumPy, Seaborn and Python itself.
-These licenses are included in the licenses directory.
+The full text of these licenses are included in the licenses directory.